delta-io/website/README.md

 Alternatively, you may run `npm run lint` or `npm run lint:fix` to both check for and fix lint issues, respectively.
 All changes are automatically linted (and will attempt to auto-fix) on the git pre-commit hook.

+This repo runs automated checks on PRs, like the lint check above.
+Sometimes this process can hang.
+If you see the process hang, try running an empty commit and push the commit to rerun the checks.
+You can do this by running the following git command `git commit --allow-empty -m "Empty commit"` then pushing the commit to origin.

 **All PRs require linters to pass in order to deploy to production.**

 ## :handshake: Contributing